French Apple Cake Recipe (Invisible Apple Cake)

 Sweep under and over

-Cut through the middle of the wet batter, then gently fold by sweeping the spatula along the bottom of the bowl, lifting and turning the batter over on itself.
+Cut through the middle of the wet batter, then gently fold by sweeping the spatula along the bottom of the large mixing bowl, lifting and turning the batter over on itself.
 As you fold, rotate the bowl to ensure even mixing throughout.

 Repeat until combined